aki202/aki202/README.md

 ### 👨‍💻 About

 I'm front-end & server-side engineer.
-I've experienced the launching & exnapnsion phases in 2 start-ups.
-I received my bachelor's degree in engineering throught applied research in NLP.
+I've experienced the launching & expansion phases in 2 start-ups.
+I received my bachelor's degree in engineering through applied research in NLP.
 My hobby is Machine Learning & StarWars💫

 ### ❤️ like